 On (Not) Speaking the Same Language: Understanding How College Students Describe Intimate Partner Violence (completed)

 In this study, researchers examined the language students use to describe their experiences with sexual violence and perceptions of campus safety versus the language used in university materials.
-Researchers found that students tend to describe experiences through behaviors (i.e., manipulation, control) rather than terminology encompassing those behaviors (i.e., domestic violence).
+We found that students tend to describe experiences through behaviors (i.e., manipulation, control) rather than terminology encompassing those behaviors (i.e., domestic violence).
 Students also don’t regard “campus safety” measures as connected to their own relationship experiences.
-The team concludes that this disconnect of terminology and understanding has far-reaching implications for research and prevention measures.
+Researchers conclude that this disconnect of terminology and understanding has far-reaching implications for research and prevention measures.

 Projects in Progress